maemreyo/teaching/ielts/vocabulary/boost-your-vocabulary/cam18/test-2/passage-2.md

 ### **Vocabulary Learning Plan: Living with Artificial Intelligence (4-Part Video Series)**

-This is a revised, compact plan that covers all 55 vocabulary words you need to learn.
-Each video is maximized to the 16-word limit to ensure an efficient and contextual learning experience, telling the complete story of our future with AI.

 ---

 #### **VIDEO 1: The Rise of AI (16 words)**